Who we are

 Very diverse hands-on experience base ranging from nuclear fuel reprocessing, to developing novel accelerator-based methods for medical isotope production, to managing major first-of-a-kind research and engineering projects.
 Managed diverse large-scale design and construction projects ranging from disposition of transuranic wastes to building and starting up entire power plants and chemical processes.
 Oversight in excess of $1.5 billion of capital projects at any particular time.

-Michael Wettlaufer
+Michael A. Wettlaufer

 Advisor || Rear Admiral US Navy (Retired)